amaitu/amex-monzo-sync/README.md

 A quick automation I made for myself.
 Keeps your American Express balance in sync with your Monzo balance.

 A watcher will detect notifications from the Amex app for Android.
-Notifications are parsed to get the £value of the amount spend, which is then added to a pot, and deducted from the main Monzo account balance.
+Notifications are parsed to get the £value of the amount spent, which is then added to a pot, and deducted from the main Monzo account balance.

 `worker.js` is deployed to CloudFlare Workers (a serverless function).